Why a home practice is important for beginners

 The growing demands on our lives in conjunction with technology’s ability to make us accessible 24/7 can leave us feeling overwhelmed and chronically stressed.

 Yoga is a mind-body practice that supports slowing down and taking time to tune into the breath amidst the chaos of our lives.
 This slowing down process triggers the parasympathetic nervous system, otherwise known as the relaxation response, and runs directly counter to the fight-flight-freeze response so commonly associated with chronic stress.
 Additionally, yoga helps to cultivate cardiovascular strength, flexibility, and stamina.
 If you are a new student interested in starting a yoga practice to dial down the stress or are just attracted to the multitude of benefits that yoga has to offer, starting your yoga practice at home can be simple with the use of online yoga videos.
+Other streaming sites are out there.
 New students should look for an online streaming service that offers a variety of styles, especially classes that are tailored to the beginner.
 Along with finding the right online service, here are 5 easy steps for how to start yoga at home for beginners.

 Start Yoga at Home with these 5 Steps